 An organisation’s policies are at the heart of its business operations.
 They detail exactly how employees should handle certain issues, ensuring that everybody is on the same page and following agreed best practices.

-Rickard lists five data protection related policies that all organisations must have.
+Rickard lists five data security policies that all organisations must have.

 According to Rickard, most companies lack policies around data encryption.
-That will need to change with the GDPR, because a key tenet of the Regulation is that organisations should secure data with “appropriate technical and organisational measures”.
+That will need to change now that the GDPR is in effect, because one of its key tenets is that organisations should secure data with “appropriate technical and organisational measures”.
 Current guidance states that encryption is central to this.

 Organisations might also choose to pseudonymise data, either instead of or alongside encryption.